alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/application_deployment.md

 - in an incremental development mode: your application has been deployed, you add / remove some nodes in your topology, then you can update the deployment in order to deploy your changes.
 - between versions: you have already deployed a V1 of your application in production.
 You have worked on a V2 and have successfully tested it.
 You want to push the delta in production environment, you can use the upgrade feature to deploy the V2 in your production environment (instead of undeploying V1 then deploying V2).

-Since this feature strongly depends on underlying orchestrator, you should refer to the dedicated documentation portion of the orchestrator you are using to know more about this feature.
+Since this feature strongly depends on underlying orchestrator, you should refer to the dedicated documentation portion of the orchestrator you are using to know more about this feature ([here](#/documentation/1.4.0/orchestrators/cloudify3_driver/deployment_update.html) for Cloudify orchestrator).